 : vector of size N = Number of Integral Experiments

-is then experimental covariance matrix
+is the experimental covariance matrix, including the analytical modeling covairance matrix, in principle.

 : vector of size N = Number of Integral Experiments

 is a set of measurements which is related to cross sections (k, ...) and its associated set of calculated values.